prometheus-operator/prometheus-operator/TESTING.md

 ```
 ./scripts/run-external.sh -c
 ```
+### Building Images and Loading them into your cluster

+#### Using docker with Kind
-Before running automated end-to-end tests, you need run the following command to make images and load it in your local cluster (for KinD cluster):
+Before running automated end-to-end tests, you need run the following command to make images and load it in your local cluster:

 ```
 make image